Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 output, idxs = non_max_suppression(result[-1][0], in_place=False)
 ```

-Once we have indices of the anchors that were retained, we can then use it to get the feature vectors of an anchor by indexing into the grid cell of the FPN output corresponding to that particular anchor:
+Once we have indices of the anchors that were retained, we can then use it to get the feature vector by indexing into the grid cell of the FPN output corresponding to a particular anchor:

 ```python
 def get_object_features(feat_list, idxs):